jarun/buku/README.md

 You can add bookmarks to `buku` with title and tags, optionally fetch page title from web, search by keywords for matching tags or title or URL, update and remove bookmarks, title or tags.
 You can open the URLs from search results directly in the browser.
 You can encrypt or decrypt the database file manually, optionally with custom number of hash passes for key generation.

-`buku` can also handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmarks without touching the terminal.
+`buku` can also handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.
 Ref: [buku & xsel: add selected or copied URL as bookmark](http://tuxdiary.com/2016/03/26/buku-xsel/)

 The SQLite3 database file is stored in `$HOME/.cache/buku/bookmarks.db` for each user.